|(bass - 8/1979-6/1984)|

 As a Blue Grass Boy: Mark Hembree was a Blue Grass Boy for almost five years, playing bass and singing the bass part in quartets.
 He recorded Bill Monroe's classic instrumental album "Master of Bluegrass".

 Recording Sessions: 2/3/1981, 2/19/1981, 12/23/1982, 1/6/1983, 1/26/1983, 1/27/1983, 2/1/1983, 2/22/1983, 4/20/1983, 5/4/1983

 Before and After: Mark Hembree was a member of the second edition of the Monroe Doctrine before joining Bill Monroe's band.
 After his time as a Blue Grass Boys, he cofounded the Nashville Bluegrass Band and played with them from 1984 through 1988, recording their first three albums.
-He has since returned to his home state of Wisconsin where he plays bluegrass with the Nob Hill Boys and Western swing with the Western Box Turtles.
+He later returned to his home state of Wisconsin where he has played bluegrass with the Nob Hill Boys and Western swing with the Western Box Turtles.